Marketing Automation Definition

 What does marketing automation actually do?

-Marketing automation primarily helps companies do one or more of the following:
+Marketing automation platforms primarily helps companies do one or more of the following:

 Lead generation is the process of collecting information about prospects — those who may be interested in buying your company’s products or services — and engaging them with relevant, useful marketing content, such as a step-by-step guide.